MicrosoftDocs/learn/learn-pr/advocates/deploy-java-ee-app-to-jboss-app-service/includes/5-exercise-deploy-jakarta-ee-app-to-jboss-eap.md

 ## Configure a database connection

-The sample application will connect to your MySQL Database and display data.
+The sample application connects to your MySQL Database and display data.

 In the Maven project configuration in `pom.xml`, we specified the MySQL JDBC driver as follows: